-Knotted rugs are extremely time-consuming to produce thus making them among the most expensive and treasured.
-When crafting oriental rugs the knots are tied onto a foundation of warp threads that actually form the pile of the finished rug.
+Knotted rugs are extremely time-consuming to produce, thus making them among the most expensive and treasured.
+When oriental rugs are crafted, the knots are tied onto a foundation of warp threads that actually form the pile of the finished rug.
 The warp threads are what create the decorative fringe at either end.
 The greater the number of knots per square inch, the more durable and valuable the rug.
 These rugs are perfect for common areas like living and family rooms.

 Tufted rugs begin with a backing in which pieces of yarn are pushed through to create loops.
 When the tufting process is complete, a layer of muslin or canvas is glued to the backing to keep the loops secured in place.
-The individual loops are then trimmed to a uniform length creating the pile.
-Tufted rugs require less labor than knotted rugs so production is quicker and less costly.
-Since the yarn is glued rather than tied it is recommended tufted rugs be vacuumed regularly to reduce shedding.
+The individual loops are then trimmed to a uniform length, creating the pile.
+Tufted rugs require less labor than knotted rugs, so production is quicker and less costly.
+Since the yarn is glued rather than tied, it is recommended that tufted rugs be vacuumed regularly to reduce shedding.
 Tufted rugs hold up well in living rooms, guest rooms and media rooms.

 Unlike knotted, tufted or hooked, flat-woven rugs do not have pile.
 The warps (vertical yarns) are woven directly into the wefts (horizontal yarns).
 You will see this construction method when shopping for kilims, dhurries and even natural fiber rugs like jute, seagrass and sisal.

-They can either be made by hand or machine.
-They have no backing so these rugs can be flipped over to reduce the wear on one side.
-Flat weaves are suited for high traffic areas, dining rooms, kitchens and foyers.
+They can be made by either hand or machine.
+They have no backing, so these rugs can be flipped over to reduce the wear on one side.
+Flat-weave rugs are suited for high traffic areas, dining rooms, kitchens and foyers.

-Versatile braided rugs like their flat-woven cousins, have no pile and are often reversible.
-As the name implies yarns are braided into a single rope that is stitched together into a spiral.
-This construction results in an extremely durable floor covering that will hold up even in the heaviest traffic areas particularly such as hallways and entries.
+Versatile braided rugs, like their flat-woven cousins, have no pile and are often reversible.
+As the name implies, yarns are braided into a single rope that is stitched together into a spiral.
+This construction results in an extremely durable floor covering that will hold up even in the heaviest traffic areas, such as hallways and entries in particular.

 Hand Versus Machine